DalgoT4D/platform_infra/Local/README.md

 username is foo and password is bar

-### Step 3: Make sure you have built the images of all the services
+### Step 3: Start Dalgo
+If you only want to demo how Dalgo works locally

+- `make start-dalgo`

+Note: If frontend gives api server error, make sure `NEXTAUTH_SECRET` is set with valid value.
+###  Working with local images

 #### For Developers who want to test Dalgo for the first time without cloning other repos